cibinjoseph/IITM-Netaccess-Approval/README.md

 # IITM-Netaccess-Approval
 Python code that utilizes the mechanize library for netaccess approval of the IIT Madras network from command line

+# Usage
+The script *netaccess.py* is by default placed in the directory /usr/bin and may be edited using an editor of your choice (like gedit or vim).
+To avoid having to enter username and password every time the code is executed, enter your username and password inside the code in the fields *"YourUsername"* and *"YourPassword"* in line number 7 and 8.
+Retain the double quotes.
+Leaving the password field unchanged lets you input your password during runtime securely.

 # Installation
 ## Quick Installation
-An AUTOINSTALL script is available in this repository that automatically installs all necessary programs without user intervention.
+An AUTOINSTALL script is available in this repository that automatically installs all necessary programs with minimal user intervention.
 Copy the script AUTOINSTALL and run it using sudo priveleges by invoking the command
 ```sh
 sudo bash AUTOINSTALL
 ```